DavidGilmour1984/Attiny-Projects/ATTINY13 PWM Dimmer/readme.md

 ### MOSFET Requirement
 - The PWM output is intended to drive the **gate of an IRL540N logic-level N-channel MOSFET**.
-- The IRL540N must be used to switch the load (e.g. LED strip or lamp), **not driven directly from the ATtiny pin**.
+- The ATtiny13A **must not** drive the load directly.
 - Typical configuration:
-  - ATtiny PB1 → gate (via small series resistor if desired)
+  - PB1 → MOSFET gate (series resistor optional)
   - Source → ground
   - Drain → load → supply
-  - Flyback diode required if driving inductive loads
+  - Flyback diode required for inductive loads

 ---